Lithuanian Football Cup

-The Lithuanian Football Federation Cup (Lietuvos futbolo federacijos taurė), also known as Hegelmann LFF Cup for sponsorship reasons, is a Lithuanian football cup competition contested in a knockout tournament format.
+The Lithuanian Football Federation Cup (Lietuvos futbolo federacijos taurė), also known as FPRO LFF Cup for sponsorship reasons, is a Lithuanian football cup competition contested in a knockout tournament format.
 The winner of the cup gains entitlement to participate in the Lithuanian Supercup as well as the UEFA Europa Conference League.

-The clubs of A Lyga, I Lyga, II Lyga, III Lyga and IV Lyga are eligible to compete.
-The competition format is a single-elimination tournament.
+Participation is mandatory for the clubs playing in A Lyga, I Lyga and II Lyga.
+Participation is voluntary for all lower division teams as long as they meet basic eligibility criteria.
+Club reserve and youth teams are no longer eligible to participate.
+The current competition format is a single-elimination tournament.

-The competition was sponsored by Sharp in 2018-2019, and by Hegelmann in 2020.

 History

 Interwar period

 The first cup tournament in Lithuania took place in 1924 and was called the "Kooperacijos taurė".
 It took place during the International Cooperation Day event.
 "Kooperacijos taurė" competition took place three times - 1924, 1925 and 1926.
 Other cup competitions took place at the same time as well - "Žiemos taurė" (lith.
 Winter Cup) in 1925, "Pavasario taurė" (lith.
 Spring Cup) in 1926 and 1927, as well as once-off cup events.